boldbi/bold-bi-docs/docs/working-with-data-sources/custom-connector/configure-custom-connector.md

 ### Add Custom connector

-Add Custom connector JSON file by following the given steps:
+Add a custom connector JSON file by following the given steps:

-  1. Click **Settings** icon in the left panel.
+  1. Click the **Settings** icon in the left panel.

-  2. Select **Connectors** tab.
+  2. Select the **Connectors** tab.
 This tab lists the available data sources and custom connectors in Bold BI.

      ![Settings](/static/assets/working-with-datasource/data-connectors/images/Customconnector/settingandconnector.png)

-  3. Navigate **Custom connector panel** by scrolling down the Data Source panel.
+  3. Scroll down the Data Source panel and navigate to the **Custom connector panel**.

   4. Click **Add new Connector**.